trancongbao/trancongbao.github.io/Software_Decomposition.md

 A module here refers to a subroutine of any kind, i.e. a set of one or more statements having a name and preferably its own set of variable names.

 - Code coupling (high): one module uses the code of another module, for instance a branch.
 This violates information hiding – a basic software design concept.
 - Global data coupling: several modules have access to the same global data.
-But it can lead to uncontrolled error propagation and unforeseen side-effects when changes are made.
+But it can lead to uncontrolled error propagation and unforeseen side effects when changes are made.
 - External coupling
   External coupling occurs when two modules share an externally imposed data format, communication protocol, or device interface.
 This is basically related to the communication to external tools and devices.
 - Control coupling: one module controlling the flow of another, by passing it information on what to do (e.g., passing a what-to-do flag).